1. Software Toolchain Setup

 Figure 2.
 Example Vivado SoC using the NEORV32 IP Block

-Besides packaging the HDL modules, the TCL script also generates a simplified customization GUI that allows an easy and intuitive configuration of the processor.
-The rather complex VHDL configuration generics are renamed and provided with tool tips to make it easier to understand the different configuration options.
+Besides packaging the HDL modules, the TCL script also generates an interactive customization GUI that allows an easy and intuitive configuration of the processor.
+The rather complex VHDL configuration generics are abstracted and provided with tool tips to make it easier to understand the different configuration options.

 vivado ip gui